How to Start Writing Fiction: The Six Core Elements of Fiction Writing

-- First person—the story is told from the “I” perspective, and that “I” is usually a protagonist or close to the protagonist.
+- First person—the story is told from the “I” perspective, and that “I” is the protagonist.

 - Second person—the story is told from the “you” perspective.
-This point of view is rare, but when done effectively, it can create an eeriness or a personalized piece.
+This point of view is rare, but when done effectively, it can create a sense of eeriness or a personalized piece.

 If you can’t find the right words to begin your piece, consider switching up the pronouns you use and the perspective you write from.
 You might find that the story flows onto the page from a different point of view.

 5. Fiction Writing Tip: Use the Story to Investigate Themes

 Generally, the themes of the story aren’t explored until after the aforementioned elements are established, and writers don’t always know the themes of their own work until after the work is written.
 Still, it might help to consider the broader implications of the story you want to write.
 How does the conflict or story extend into a bigger picture?

 Let’s revisit Harry Potter’s opening scenes.
 When we revisit the Dursleys preventing Harry from knowing about his true nature, several themes are established: the meaning of family, the importance of identity, and the idea of fate can all be explored here.
 Themes are often a post hoc consideration, but it doesn’t hurt to consider the message of your story from the start.